 Game Developer – Warren Davis

 Warren Davis is best known for developing Q*bert, a classic arcade game.
-Other arcade games he worked on include, but aren’t limited to, Joust 2, Lotto Fun, Terminator, Terminator 2 and Revolution X. He developed the video digitization system used in Williams/Midway video games starting in the late 1980s.
+Other arcade games he worked on include, but aren’t limited to, Joust 2, Lotto Fun, Exterminator, Terminator 2 and Revolution X. He developed the video digitization system used in Williams/Midway video games starting in the late 1980s.
 For More on Warren click here!

 Industry Leader – Howard Phillips